shua/shua.github.io/2022/1016-wayland_own.md

 I tried for a bit making the client be something you had to pass in, but it didn't make sense, because it opened the possibility for users of the API to pass in a different client or connection, and wouldn't tell you that the id is actually invalid in that context.
 So instead, I store an `rc::Weak` pointer back to the client in each `WlRef<_>` object, which is used to send requests.

-This sort of works, now for receiving events.
+This sort of works for requests, but the client must also receive events.
 When you create a new id for something, you have to actually pass the callback for events to that object at creation time.
 This is different from the C api which allows you to create an object, and register a listener for it later.
 `WlRef<WlDisplay>::get_registry` for instance takes a `WlRegistry` object that defines the `on_event` callback.